pensjonatus/flash-fiction/blog/erica-sawdust.md

 ---
-title: 'Erica Sawdust'
+title: Erica Sawdust
 date: '2015-02-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 People travel from all over the state to see Erica Sawdust's garage.
 They have